inoxlang/inox/internal/mod/README.md

 [implementation](../globals/default_state.go)

-The global state of the main module is created it is initialized with the default globals (variables, functions & namespaces).
+The global state of the module is created it is initialized with the default globals (variables, functions & namespaces).

 ### Database Openings